Local well-posedness for the quasilinear Schr\"odinger equations via the generalized energy method: Introduction

-including the ultrahyperbolic case $ A=\partial_{x_1}^2+\dots+\partial_{x_k}^2-\partial_{x_{k+1}}^2-\dots-\partial_{x_d}^2$, Kenig et al. obtained small data local wellposedness in \cite{kenig1993small} by utilizing the smoothing effects associated to $ e^{-\sqrt{-1} t A} $, which also is one of the inspirations to derive the smoothing effect estimates in \cite{marzuola2012quasilinear,marzuola2014quasilinear}.
-Hayashi and Ozawa \cite{hayashi1994remarks} removed the smallness assumption on initial data in \cite{kenig1993small} for one dimensional case and introduced a change of variables which can eliminate the bad terms that cannot be handled by integration.
-Chihara \cite{Chihara} removed the restriction of data size in \eqref{smd} for general dimensions and $ A=\Delta $ by using an approach similar to Hayashi et al. \cite{hayashi1994remarks}.
-In other words, Chihara \cite{Chihara} utilized the ellipticity to diagonalize the system and applied a transformation to eliminate the first order terms, yet the arguments involve pseudo-differential techniques and results including those in Doi \cite{Doi1994} for dimension $ d\geq 2 $.
-By avoiding the diagonalization procedure in \cite{Chihara}, Kenig et al. \cite{kenig1998smoothing} extended the results of Chihara \cite{Chihara} to the case of ultrahyperbolic case.
+The research history for \eqref{qNLS} has been comprehensively introduced by \cite{kenig2004cauchy,kenig2006general,marzuola2012quasilinear,marzuola2021quasilinear,linares2014introduction,ifrim2023global} and we recall here for reader's convenience.
+Kenig-Ponce-Vega \cite{kenig1993small} obtained small data local well-posedness of ultrahyperbolic semilinear derivative Schr\"odinger equationin by utilizing the smoothing effects.
+Hayashi-Ozawa \cite{hayashi1994remarks} removed the smallness assumption on initial data in \cite{kenig1993small} for one dimensional case and introduced a change of variables which can eliminate the bad terms that cannot be handled by integration.
+For elliptic semilinear derivative Schr\"odinger of general dimensions, Chihara \cite{Chihara} removed the restriction of initial data size by utilizing the ellipticity to diagonalize the system and applied a transformation to eliminate the first order terms, which involved pseudo-differential techniques and results including those in Doi \cite{Doi1994} for dimension $ d\geq 2 $.
+By avoiding the diagonalization procedure in \cite{Chihara}, Kenig et al. \cite{kenig1998smoothing} extended the results of Chihara \cite{Chihara} to the ultrahyperbolic case.